Primary Navigation Mobile

 Best USB-C cable for travelling with a group

-Rrp: £8.99
+Rrp: $12.99

-Price: £6.99
+Price: $9.99

-Like our favourite Anker recommendation above, these two packs from Anker are a cable and convertor all in one.
+Like our favourite Anker recommendation above, these two packs from Anker are a cable and converter all in one.
 Though the cables are not braided, and the older USB Type-A generation does limit charging time, the length does mean that they can reach the back of a car, keeping a teen’s smartphone or kid’s tablet topped up on the way to family holidays.

 Pros

-• Very long length
+• Very long length, increasing versatility

 Cons

-• Limited charging speeds
+• Limited charging speeds, which could be annoying

 One of the cheapest ways to convert USB connections to USB-C, these three packs do come with a compromise.
 The USB Type-A 2.0 connection doesn’t have very good power or data throughput, so you’re losing all the benefits of USB-C. However, if you just need to keep something trickle-charging as you’re driving around, these will let you do that.